mattearly/dmpower/README.md

 # Support

-Hey you got this far!
+Hey you got this far, thank you for your intrest!
 If you'd like to help progress this program, consider donating to help keep the lights on.
+Also, sharing and using the program helps out too, so feel free to let your friends know about it.

 - [![donate/PayPal](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/mattearly)